 Chatbots have become a staple in design -- from websites to apps and beyond.
-That's because they are extremely efficient, give users a positive experience and lead to actions on the part of the consumer that benefit your brand.
+That's because they are extremely efficient, give users a positive experience and lead to actions on the part of the consumer that benefits your brand.

 In fact, chatbots aren't the robotic responders of years passed.
 Thanks to AI technology, some of the most advanced bots can answer questions and lead users on a journey that might even be more helpful than if they were talking to a real-life person.

 Modern businesses can -- and should -- integrate chatbots into their business strategy.
-What's more, the best agencies understand chatbots' hidden ability to drive sales, increase conversions and establish a strong, stable brand identity.
+What's more, the best digital agencies understand chatbots' hidden ability to drive sales, increase conversions and establish a strong, stable brand identity.

 So let's learn more about chatbots and all that they're capable of.

 A chatbot is a service powered by a form of artificial intelligence (AI) that you can interact with through a chat interface (Facebook Messenger is a great example of what this may look like).

 The purpose of the service varies from website-to-website and product-to-product.
 It can serve a value-added function, or be just for fun.
 Chatbots for websites are the most common form, but they can be integrated across all sorts of digital platforms.